alnabale2000/AspireTask/README.md

 ## Additional Notes

 1. The HTML structure of the burger is very flexible.
 You can easily add, remove, or change the order of the burger components by modifying the HTML.

+2. To make the design more realistic, linear gradients and box shadows were used.

 ## Considerations